Alberto Aliseda is an Associate Professor in Mechanical

 NIH (NINDS 5R01 HL115267) and has been published in multiple

-Alicia graduated from the Lafayette College with a BS degree in Mechanical Engineering in 2006.
-She joined the University of Washington as PhD student in 2010 and, within her first year in the Multiphase & Cardiovascular Flow Lab, she was awarded the National Science Foundation Graduate Research Fellowship.
+Alicia graduated from Lafayette College with a BS degree in Mechanical Engineering in 2011.
+She joined the University of Washington as a PhD student in 2011 and, within her first year in the Multiphase & Cardiovascular Flow Lab, she was awarded the National Science Foundation Graduate Research Fellowship.
 In February 2016, she passed the PhD Candidancy Exam and is finishing her PhD in Mechanical Engineering with a planned defense in 2017.

 Alicia's research focuses on the dynamics of microbubbles